We continue to write about the Future of Work and Pay through a series of articles.

-Your input could be used as illustrative examples in our publication and by participating in this blog you give us the permission to do so.
+We welcome your comments and would like to use your input as illustrative examples in our publication.
+By participating in this blog you give us the permission to do so.
 We care about your privacy and will anonymise the comments and keep your email addresses from harm.

 Many thanks from Arturo, Tony and Robby!